Applause (2009 film): Plot

-The critically acclaimed and alcoholic actress Thea Barfoed has gone through turmoil, resulting in a divorce and the loss of custody of her two boys.
-Eager to break with the past, regain control over her life, and get her children back, she uses charm and manipulation to persuade her ex-husband, Christian, that she is ready and able to take back the mantle of motherhood; but she has not completely convinced herself.
+Actress Thea Barfoed has been critically acclaimed but also suffers from alcoholism, which has disrupted her life.
+She has been divorced and lost custody of her two boys.

+Eager to break with the past, regain control over her life, and get her children back, she uses charm and manipulation to persuade her ex-husband, Christian, that she is ready and able to take back the mantle of motherhood.
+She has not completely convinced herself.

 On stage, Thea plays Martha, the aggressive and wounded wife in Who's Afraid of Virginia Woolf?
 Off stage, the actress is mixed up in a drama that has many of the same tragic, toxic ingredients.
 As Thea contends with the rigorous demands of stage life and a past that haunts her, she must face her inner demons.
 But what she and her family both know is that Thea is Thea, a prima donna better suited to acting her heart out than living an ordinary life.